l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code:**
-"I hire my ship designers:
+"I hire my ship builders:
-one builds the photo upload stage,
+One builds the place where photos arrive (upload screen deck).
-one creates the 'please wait' cabin,
+One prepares the waiting room (analyzing deck).
-one prepares the grand reveal,
+One sets the stage for the reveal (result deck).
-and one handles bulk expedition results."
+And one records the results of large expeditions (dive log results)"

 ### 📖 Code Translation:
 **Imports are dependencies**